kizzy-june/GameCorruptor9000/README.md

 - Audio engine, makes sounds come from the wrong directions.

 - Has a config file for turning ceil corruption on and off.
+(When on, sometimes causes logspam when generating new chunks).

 - Item rendering in inventory slots